Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 <br/>

 #### Indirect Identifiers
-Skeleton and character files can be targeted using either short and full names folder names.
+Skeleton and character files can be targeted using either short or full names.
 Alternatively they can also use:
 <br/>
 <br/>
 * `[ProjectName]_character` for targeting the character file of the project.